curvelogic/eucalypt/docs/index.md

+# eucalypt

 **eucalypt** is a tool, and a little language, for generating and transforming structured data formats like YAML and JSON.

-If you use text-based templating to process these formats or you pipe this these formats through several different tools or build steps, **eucalypt** should be able to help you generate your output more cleanly and with fewer cognitive somersaults.
+If you use text-based templating to process these formats or you pipe this these formats through several different tools or build steps, eucalypt should be able to help you generate your output more cleanly and with fewer cognitive somersaults.

 **eucalypt** is a purely functional language that can be used quickly and